okeeblow/DistorteD/DistorteD-Jekyll/README.md

 %}
 ```

-Or, for a DD grid:
+or, for a DD grid:

 ```
 {% distort %}